madeindra/madeindra.github.io/_posts/2026-01-05-hows-life-so-far-in-germany.md

 One thing that I love the most from Berlin is definitely the public transportation.

 Yes, it's not the most punctual one.
-But I can survive without having my own vehicle.
+But, I can survive here without having my own vehicle.
 I can get anywhere with just my monthly ticket.

-There was a time when I had to sleep in a train station because the regional trains were cancelled and delayed so badly.
+There was a time when I had to sleep in a train station because the regional trains that I need to take were either cancelled or delayed so badly.
 But it's a story for another day.

 When I came back to Indonesia for a month, this is the thing that I missed the most.
-I hate driving by my own because the traffic is always unpredictable.
-Using a rid-ehailing service is also a gamble, sometimes I end up with a driver who drives as if they are above the law.
+I hate driving because the traffic is always unpredictable.
+Using a ride-hailing service is also a gamble, sometimes I end up with a driver who drives as if they are above the law.

 Here, I can hop on to a bus, change to a train or to a tram, and get to my destination not feeling tired nor anxious about getting bumped by other drivers.
 Peace of mind is number one.